 3. Activate a Unity License

 Without a Unity license, you won’t be able to use any of the versions of Unity you download.
-To activate a Unity license, click on your account profile, and select Manage license.
+To activate a license, you will need to:

 4. Installing Unity

 With a license activated, you can now install Unity on your computer.
-Exit the license management page, and head to the Installs tab.
+Exit the license management page, and head to the Installs tab, then click on the Install Editor button.

 Article continues after the advertisement: